1 In 3 Black Californians Report Unequal Treatment In Health Care, Survey Says

 Nearly a third of Black Californians surveyed say they are treated unfairly in the health care system because of their race.

-What They Said: More than 3,300 Black residents were surveyed by the non-profit California Health Care Foundation, and EVITARUS, a Black-owned research firm.
-The report found more than 1 in 4 Black Californians avoided getting medical care due to worries about unfair or disrespectful treatment, while 1 of 3 reported unequal treatment due to their race.
+What They Said: More than 3,300 Black residents were surveyed by the nonprofit California Health Care Foundation and EVITARUS, a Black-owned research firm.
+The report found more than one in four Black Californians avoided getting medical care due to worries about unfair or disrespectful treatment, while one in three reported unequal treatment due to their race.

 And When They Go To The Doctor: The majority of respondents said they change behaviors to minimize negative experiences at a doctor’s office.